yubrandon/CMPE138/README.md

 This application will function as a method of accessing products and materials available within a company, as well as track the status of inspections on incoming products and materials.

 ## Invoking make
-1. Open the project directory in the console after cloning
+1. Open the app directory in the console after cloning
 2. Enter "make"
 3. Call "run" or "run.exe"
 4. After running program, enter "make clean" before exiting console